Best Berlin Souvenir Ideas for Travellers

 24. DDR Memorabilia

 History buffs and collectors might be interested in owning some authentic artifacts from the Cold War.
-Find vintage items at weekend flea markets like helmets or medals.
+Find vintage items at weekend flea markets, like helmets or medals.

 25. Photo Booth Pictures